zelldingct/zelldingct/README.md

 - 📫 How to reach me: ... zell9931@gmail.com or hsk9931@naver.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
---> I'm looking for a JOB!!!!!!
-I want to be a professional  programmer!!
+--> I'm studying computer programming(java).
+I will be a professional  programmer!!
+Soon it will be done!!!